IGRDA/mlops-bdeo/README.md

 Mandatory Requirements:

 1. Containerization (Docker, LXC...)
 (Docker,ECR (Elastic Container Registry) )
-2. Unit Tests  (tests(unit/* , ci/cd pipelines using github actions))
+2. Unit Tests  (tests(unit/* , ci/cd pipelines using GitHub actions))
-2. CI/CD (GitLab, Github, Jenkins, Travis...)
-(Githubg, github-actions, sonarcloud)
+2. CI/CD (GitLab, GitHub, Jenkins, Travis...)
+(GitHubg, GitHub-actions, sonarcloud)
 3. IaC (CDK, Terraform, Ansible...)
 (Cloudformation)
 4. Documentation (At least in functional/productive code)

 Optional requirements:

-- If you want, you can use python package managers such as pipenv, poetry or virtualenv
+- If you want, you can use python package managers such as pipenv, poetry or virtualenv (docker and usual requirements.txt)
-- Suppose that the model inference call comes from backend, so you can choose either synchronous or asynchronoun communication
+- Suppose that the model inference call comes from backend, so you can choose either synchronous or asynchronoun communication (fifo and async queues)
 - You can use a sentry-like application monitoring (Alarms in AWS Cloudwatch...)
+(Cloudwatch metrics and dashboards)
-- Persistent data is optional, if you want to save the model events/results in a database
+- Persistent data is optional, if you want to save the model events/results in a database (dynamo table)

+CLOUDWATCH METRICS AND DASHBOARDS
 Add dvc (data version control), mlflow (reproducibilty) tensorflow exended data drift concept drift, tensorboard, explainability, model dashboard againts control grous
 Ab testing
 Block pushes to repo